chrisnoonan98675/site/xl-release/how-to/using-the-table-view.markdown

 * Filter phases and tasks based on name, start date, end date, duration, type, and/or assignee
 * Directly open a task by clicking its name
 * Use the task action menu (![Task action menu](/images/menu_three_dots.png)) to quickly assign a task to yourself, change its type, duplicate it, or delete it
+* Perform actions on multiple tasks

+## Multiple task selection

+Hover a task from the list and click the checkbox next to it to select it.
 You can select multiple tasks from the list and perform various actions:
 * Assign to - Assign the selected tasks to a user or team
 * Delete - Delete the selected tasks
 * Add comment - Add a comment on all the selected tasks